jshuadvd/hacks-n-notes/javascript/monitoring.md

 1. A source map header or footer
 1. A publicly accessible uncompressed version of the source

-> The only browser that routinely delivers usable error reports is Google Chrome.
+> The only browser that routinely delivers usable error reports is **Google Chrome**.